gadomski/gadomski.github.io/content/posts/2017-01-23-slope-maps-with-gmt.md

 ## Conclusion

 By automating this map-generation, you can easily create maps for new areas.
-I've souped up this example into [this project](https://github.com/gadomski/slope-maps), which I can use to quickly create maps of new areas I'm exploring.

 Here's the complete Makefile used for this example, along with a download script to grab the data you need:

 <!-- markdownlint-disable MD033 -->